Part 8: Compute Coverage Over Regions

 STK automatically recomputes accesses every time you update an object on which the coverage definition depends (such as an asset).
 If you want control as to when STK computes coverage, you need to turn this off.

-1. Go to the Basic - Advanced page.
+1. Select the Basic - Advanced page.

 2. Clear the Automatically Recompute Accesses check box.